If you like ancient ruins and natural wonders of the world, then you’ll have a blast with these fun things to do in Pamukkale.

 - You’ll also need to bring a towel to dry off.

-- Wear sunglasses as the glare from the travertines can be strong.
+- Wear sunglasses as the travertine glare can be strong.

 - There’s a lovely area at the top with a cafe where you can rest and have something to eat and drink.

-A word of warning: Tread carefully.
+A word of warning for your Pamukkale Trip: Tread carefully.
 The travertine floor can be slippery in places and some of the limestone pieces have sharp edges.

 We were looking forward to seeing Hierapolis as traipsing around ruins was one of our favourite things to do in Turkey.